dmerejkowsky/blog/content/en/post/0087-syntax-highlighting-is-useless.md

 For quite some time I did not think to much about this situation, until I read *[A case against syntax highlighting](http://www.linusakesson.net/programming/syntaxhighlighting/)*, by Linus Åkesson.

-So one day I decided to try to turn the syntax highlighting off:
+So one day I decided to try and turn the syntax highlighting off:

 ![Un-colored markdown file](/pics/markdown-plain.png)